mathbou/docker-cgwire/README.md

 #### Flags:

 ```
-    -i, --init              Init Zou and the database (Required for the first launch)
     -l, --local             Use local images
     -e, --env=ENV_FILE      Set custom env file.
 If not set ./env is used
     -d, --down              Compose down the stack